jimhigson/oboe.js-dissertation/main/main.md

 early disconnection there is no attempt to hand over the partial response.
-To the programmer who knows where to look the partial responses are extractable as raw text but handling them involves writing a special case and is difficult because standard parsers are not suited to interpreting incomplete markup.
-Because of this difficulty partial messages are dropped without inspection.
+To the programmer who knows where to look the partial responses are extractable as raw text but handling them involves writing a special case and is not possible using standard parsers which are not amenable to incomplete markup.
+Because of this difficulty the canonical webapp drops partial messages without inspection.
 For the user checking her email, even if 90% of her inbox had been retrieved before the signal was lost, the web application will behave as if it received none and show her nothing.
-Later, when the network is available again the inbox will be downloaded from scratch including the 90% which has already been successfully delivered.
-A more efficient system would allow the 90% from the aborted first request to be used straight away and then later fetch only the lost 10%.
+Later, when the network is available the inbox will be downloaded from scratch including the 90% which has already been successfully delivered.
+A more efficient system would allow the 90% from the aborted first request to be used straight away and when signal later returns fetch only the lost 10%.

 The delivered part of a partially successful message may be used if we turn away from this polarised view of